aniketmaurya/NLP/fake news detector/readme.md

 The **softmax** activation unit has been used for prediction with **Adam** as optimizer.

-Achieved 84% training and 90% test accuracy.
+Achieved 84% training and 90% test accuracy. </br>

+Now working on the Tensorflow lite to create the app to preditc the Hoax on mobile phones.